 The biological mechanisms for cancer prevention associated with the Mediterranean diet have been related to the favorable effect of a balanced ratio of omega-6 and omega-3 essential fatty acids and high amounts of fiber, antioxidants and polyphenols found in fruit, vegetables, olive oil and wine.
 (8)

 A plant based diet, one that includes lots of fruits and vegetables, are the cornerstone of the Mediterranean diet, which fight cancer in nearly every way — providing antioxidants, protecting DNA from damage, stopping cell mutation, lowering inflammation and delaying tumor growth.
-Many studies point to the fact that olive oil might also be a natural cancer cure and decrease the risk of colon and bowel cancers.
+Many studies point to the fact that olive oil might also be a natural cancer treatment and decrease the risk of colon and bowel cancers.
 It might have a protective effect on the development of cancer cells due to lowered inflammation and reduced oxidative stress, plus its tendency to promote balanced blood sugar and a healthier weight.

 5. Prevents or Treats Diabetes